ICEICEICE991/elist-ecommence/README.md

 Calculate the percentage of customers with more than one order:

 Insights:
-Determine the overall repeat purchase rate.
+-Determine the overall repeat purchase rate.
-Share with Customer Success and Marketing Teams to develop loyalty programs or re-engagement strategies for one-time buyers.
+-Share with Customer Success and Marketing Teams to develop loyalty programs or re-engagement strategies for one-time buyers.

 <b>Time to Fulfillment Analysis:</b><br>